Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 1. Roof Insulation

-Insulating your loft to a standard depth of 27cm, which is almost the length of a school ruler, is probably the easiest and most effective way to keep heat in your home and stop it escaping into thin air.
+Insulating your loft to a standard depth of 30cm, which is the length of a school ruler, is probably the easiest and most effective way to keep heat in your home and stop it escaping into thin air.
+Boards on stilts can be added so you can still keep storage space in the roof if needed.

 2. Draught Proofing